Vortex filament solutions of the Navier-Stokes equations: Linear estimates for advection-diffusion-stretching by the Oseen vortex

 For simplicity we will only present the proof of the estimates for the spaces \(B_zL^p_x\).
 In several places we will reduce matters to \(2d\) by writing \(\widehat \omega(t,x,\zeta) = e^{-(t - s)|\zeta|^2}b(t,x,\zeta)\) and then consider estimates for fixed \(\zeta\), where we note that for fixed \(\zeta\) the function \(b\) is well-defined.
 In order to replace \(B_z\) by \(L^r_z\), we argue similarly, but in physical space (variable $z$) rather than in frequency space (variable $\zeta$).
 Namely, we let $b$ satisfy \(\omega(t,x,z) = e^{(t - s)\partial_z^2}b(t,x,z)\), and deduce bounds for fixed $z$.
 The boundedness of the heat kernel (in the $z$ variable) on $L^r_z L^p_x$ concludes the argument.

 In order to both state and prove our results it will be useful to recall that the equation \eqref{SmoothTD} decouples as

 and hence the solution operator has a diagonal structure,

 As in \cite[Proposition~4.3]{MR2178064} our strategy will be to combine short time smoothing estimates with long time estimates in the space \(B_zL^1_x\).
-We start by recalling the following a priori estimates that follow from~\cite[Theorem~5]{MR1381974}: \begin{lem} For any \(0<s<t\leq T\), \(1\leq q\leq \infty\) and \(\omega_s\in B_zL^1_x\) satisfying \(\nabla\cdot\omega_s = 0\) in the sense of distributions we have the estimates
+We start with the following a priori estimates that follow from \eqref{CarlenLoss}: \begin{lem} For any \(0<s<t\leq T\), \(1\leq q\leq \infty\) and \(\omega_s\in B_zL^1_x\) satisfying \(\nabla\cdot\omega_s = 0\) in the sense of distributions we have the estimates

 \end{lem} \begin{proof} Taking \(\widehat \omega(t) = e^{-(t - s)|\zeta|^2}b(t)\) we obtain the \(2\)-dimensional equations